Meet the Book’s Main Characters

 When Munter joined the Foreign Service in 1985, most U.S. diplomats looked like him — about 80 percent were men, with nearly 73 percent white male.
 Now women represent nearly 40 percent of the service, and it actively recruits minorities.
 As ambassador to Pakistan from 2010 to 2012, Munter tried to repair Washington’s relationship with Islamabad, which suffered a serious blow following Osama bin Laden’s assassination and other events.
 As ambassador to Serbia from 2007 to 2009, Munter helped behind the scenes to engineer the election loss of former Serbian Prime Minister Vojislav Koštunica, after evidence emerged that he had approved an attack that burned down a part of the U.S. Embassy in Belgrade, following Washington’s recognition of Kosovo’s independence from Serbia.
 Munter has also served in Iraq, Poland, the Czech Republic and Germany.

 Bond hardly fits most people’s perceptions of a diplomat.
 Black and gay, he belongs to a very small minority in the Foreign Service, but his mere presence is a victory of sorts.
 When his now-spouse, Ted Osius, joined the service in 1989, those found out to be gay were often expelled — that did not change until 1994.
 Bond, who grew up in Detroit and holds master’s degrees from both Harvard and Oxford, became a Foreign Service officer on September 10, 2001, and has served in Colombia, India and Singapore.
-There have been many advances for gay diplomats in recent years, but the biggest hurdle to true equality remains the Defense of Marriage Act, he says.
-For example, the law doesn’t allow same-sex couples with children to have one family insurance policy.
-Bond and Osius hope to adopt, and “if that effort is successful, we would still have to have two policies, which would be more expensive,” he says.
+There have been many advances for gay diplomats in recent years, but the biggest achievement was the overturning of the Defense of Marriage Act in 2013, which allowed the State Department to bestow on same-sex spouses the rights and benefits other spouses had always had.
+Bond and Osius have since adopted a boy.

 In February 2008, Kim was in North Korea, accompanying the New York Philharmonic during a rare concert tour in the communist country.
 In fact, Kim had helped negotiate the unprecedented visit, which Washington hoped would improve Pyongyang’s cooperation in efforts to dismantle its nuclear weapons program.
 She was involved in those efforts as well.
 In 2012, now in Turkey, Kim tried to persuade the country to use its influence with neighboring Syria to end the Damascus regime’s violent crackdown on anti-government protesters.
 A Korean-American, she joined the Foreign Service in 1996 and has also served in China, South Korea and Iraq.
 “We aspire to be elite, though not elitist,” she says of U.S. diplomats.
 “The best officers have a strategic vision, but also the guts to smash concrete to get things done.
 That’s the kind of Foreign Service officer I want to be.”